MillionIntegrals/PhilosophersStone/README.md

 # PhilosophersStone

-Various metaprogramming utilities for the Elixir language.
+Various metaprogramming utilities for the Elixir language, mainly targeted at reducing boilerplate in writing Elixir/OTP applications.

-Largely inspired by: https://github.com/sasa1977/exactor
+Largely inspired by: https://github.com/sasa1977/exactor by striving fore cleaner and more transparent implementation.

 ## Installation